izzyswe/BeanVim/README.md

 - Java LSP support via `jdtls`
 - Gradle and Maven integration
 - SceneBuilder Command (may need to manually switch filepath)
-- Half baked Eclipse project integration
+- (NEW) full Eclipse project integration
 - Android Emulation (you need Android Studio installed in order to use)
 - Debugging support (DAP)
 - Fuzzy finder (Telescope)